MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 * All the necessary headers (libc, but also the headers of the kernel and the libraries installed in the firmware rootfs).
 * An environment setup script (to set $CC, $LD, $SDKSYSROOT variables).

-A prebuilt version of the Yocto SDK is available here: (TBD)
+A prebuilt version of the Yocto SDK is available here: `Yocto SDK Installer for iMX93 <https://repository.microej.com/packages/yocto/i.MX93EVK/2024-04-30-IMX93-oecore-x86_64-armv7at2hf-neon-vfpv4-toolchain-nodistro-1.0.0.sh>`

 To install the Yocto SDK, use the following commands in WSL or Linux: